Graylog2/documentation/pages/integrations/inputs/okta_input.rst

 .. attention:: This is a Graylog Enterprise feature and is only available since Graylog version 3.3.
 A valid Graylog Enterprise license is required.

 This input allows Graylog to pull event logs from your Okta domain.
+For an example of an Okta Log Event object see: https://developer.okta.com/docs/reference/api/system-log/#logevent-object

 For this input plugin to function as expected, the following items must be supplied in the input configuration: